The Little Rock Nine: How children became the centre of the civil rights struggle

 The integration of Little Rock Central High School by the Little Rock Nine in 1957 was met with fierce resistance by many white residents and politicians, including Arkansas Governor Orval Faubus.

-Despite the successful integration with the help of federal troops, tensions remained high.
+Even though there had been a successful integration with the help of federal troops, tensions in the community remained high.

 This decision affected more than 3,600 students.